100% of your donation will go toward MHS student college scholarships

 What have you been doing since completing your studies at Morehouse College?

-I work as a Teacher’s Aide at Mt.
-Hebron Middle School in Montclair.
+I work as a Teacher’s Aide at Buzz Aldrin Middle School in Montclair.
 I am also the Freshman Boy’s Basketball Coach at Montclair High School.
-Myself, along with other coaches run The Top-Flight basketball camp at Montclair High school during the summer.
+I, along with other coaches, run the Top-Flight basketball camp at Montclair High school during the summer.

-I also help volunteer at Mt.
-Hebron after school for the student enrichment program or any other school events that take place during the year.
+I also help volunteer at Buzz Aldrin after school for the student enrichment program or any other school events that take place during the year.

 In the future, I plan on having more than one avenue of income.
 I would like to be a teacher and motivational speaker.
 Continue to coach basketball, along with writing my own book, as well as being a fashion designer.